maginium/docs/the-basics/collections.md

 ## [Introduction](collections.md#introduction) <a href="#introduction" id="introduction" name="introduction"></a>

-The `Illuminate\Support\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
+The `Maginium\Framework\Support\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
 For example, check out the following code.
 We'll use the `collect` helper to create a new collection instance from the array, run the `strtoupper` function on each element, and then remove all empty elements:

     $collection = collect(['taylor', 'abigail', null])->map(function (?string $name) {
         return strtoupper($name);